-Irish Independent 20 January 2023
+Irish Independent V

-Fintan Hourihan, chief executive of the Irish Dental Association, says practices are telling the representative body they just can't find enough dentists, hygienists, dental nurses and support staff to fill jobs...
+Time for talking is long over as shortage of dentists sends Ireland closer to crisis point Irish Independent 20 January 2023 Fintan Hourihan, chief executive of the Irish Dental Association, says practices are telling the representative body they just can't find enough dentists, hygienists, dental nurses and support staff to fill jobs...
 "It has an impact on opening hours and access to emergency care," he said...
 "We don't know how many dentists there are working or what type of work they do, which makes it difficult to plan or match the dentists available with the population," said Mr Hourihan.

-Staffing crisis: Challenges of a century still haunting dentistry in
+Staffing crisis: Challenges of a century still haunting dentistry in Ireland

-Irish Examiner Op Ed 7 February 2023

-As we enter our centenary year, a staffing and resourcing crisis in the dental sector is the single biggest issue facing dentists and, unless addressed, will mean that access to important dental care - particularly for those most vulnerable in our society - will become more and more challenging.
+Irish Examiner Op Ed 7 February 2023 As we enter our centenary year, a staffing and resourcing crisis in the dental sector is the single biggest issue facing dentists and, unless addressed, will mean that access to important dental care - particularly for those most vulnerable in our society - will become more and more challenging.